grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed so that we can verify their authenticity with [signature verification](https://grafana.com/docs/grafana/latest/administration/plugin-management#plugin-signatures).
 By [default](https://grafana.com/docs/grafana/latest/administration/plugin-management#allow-unsigned-plugins), Grafana requires all plugins to be signed in order for them to be loaded.

-Before you can sign your plugin, you need to decide whether you want to sign it as a _public_ or a _private_ plugin.

-To make your plugin publicly available outside of your organization, sign your plugin under a _community_ or _commercial_ [signature level](#plugin-signature-levels).
-Public plugins are available from the [Grafana plugin catalog](https://grafana.com/plugins) and can be installed by anyone.

-If you intend to only use the plugin within your organization, sign it under a _private_ [signature level](#plugin-signature-levels).

 :::info

 It's not necessary to sign a plugin during development.
 The [Docker development environment](../get-started/set-up-development-environment.mdx) that is scaffolded with `@grafana/create-plugin` will load the plugin without a signature.
+This is because it is configured by default to run in [development mode](https://github.com/grafana/grafana/blob/main/contribute/developer-guide.md#configure-grafana-for-development).

 :::

+## Public or private plugins

+Plugins can have different [signature levels](https://grafana.com/legal/plugins/#what-are-the-different-classifications-of-plugins) according to their author, related technology, and intended use.

+The plugin can be _public_, signed as Community or Commercial, and distributed within the [Grafana plugin catalog](https://grafana.com/plugins), so that it is available for others to install.
+Or you can make it _private_ and only available for use within your organization.

+Before signing your plugin, review the [Plugins policy](https://grafana.com/legal/plugins/) to determine the appropriate signature for your plugin.

 ## Generate an Access Policy token